-The Company has issued unsecured debentures.
-Details with respect to the issued and outstanding long-term debt can be found in Note 12 of the 2022 Consolidated Financial Statements.
+On September 20, 2023, Canadian Utilities' subsidiary CU Inc. issued \$340 million of 5.088 per cent 30-year debentures.
+Proceeds from the issue are being used to finance capital expenditures and for other general corporate purposes.
+Details with respect to the issued and outstanding long-term debt can be found in Note 11 of the 2023 Consolidated Financial Statements.
 These debentures are not listed or quoted on any exchange.
-The Consolidated Financial Statements may be found on SEDAR at www.sedar.com.
+The Consolidated Financial Statements may be found on SEDAR+ at www.sedarplus.ca.